ohmysh/ohmysh/README.md

 All plugins of OMS is in `$OMS_DIR/usr/plugin` folder.

-You can also creat a plugin by yourself.
+You can also creat a plugin by yourself, look [This page](https://github.com/ohmysh/ohmysh/blob/main/usr/plugin/readme.md).

 ### Run Plugin